Getting started with the MVC project template¶

 Server side templating (views and models)¶

-using the wondeful Jinja2
+this with the Jinja2

 library